✅ Best Practices

 Secure Credential Management

-ADscan stores discovered credentials in workspace directories.
+ADscan stores discovered credentials in the variables.json file inside each workspace.
 Protect this data:

 # Verify permissions (should be restrictive)